M

 • Creating an effective online teaching profile is a must

-• You will need to create some of your own teaching materials
+• You create your own teaching materials

 freelance English teacher online